littleactuary/littleactuary.github.io/about/index.md

 This blog is powered by [**Jekyll**](http://jekyllrb.com){:target="_blank"}, using [**So Simple Theme**](https://mademistakes.com/work/so-simple-jekyll-theme/){:target="_blank"}, and hosted by [**GitHub**](https://github.com){:target="_blank"}.
 For those who are interrested in blogging (like me), [here's some facts about Jekyll and the reasons for what I've chosen Jekyll]({{ site.url }}/blog/blogging-like-a-ninja)

-Enjoy reading my blog :)
+Enjoy reading my blog! :)